kaaproject/kaa/doc/Programming-guide/Key-platform-features/Endpoint-groups/index.md

 ## Adding endpoint groups ##

-Endpoint groups are created based on the profile filter.
+Endpoint groups are created based on the profile filters.

-To add a new endpoint group, do the following:
+To add a new endpoint group:

 1. Open the **Endpoint groups** window by clicking **Endpoint groups** under the application menu on the navigation panel and then click **Add endpoint group**.

 ![endpoint-groups](admin-ui/endpoint-groups.png "endpoint-groups")

 2. In the **Add endpoint group** window, fill in the required fields and then click **Add**.

 ![create-endpoint-group](admin-ui/create-endpoint-group.png "create-endpoint-group")

 3. In the **Endpoint group** window, add profile filters, configurations, and notifications topics to the group, if necessary (see the following paragraphs for instructions).

 ![add-profile-filters-to-group](admin-ui/add-profile-filters-to-group.png "add-profile-filters-to-group")